rkramer1964/PKLibPostalNet-NoData/README.md

 # Purpose

-This is a personal nuget package for LibPostalNet, including data files and support for both windows and linux.
+This is a personal nuget package for LibPostalNet, without data files It supports both windows and linux.

-If you want to build your own, you will need to download the data files from:
+You will need to download the data files from:

 https://github.com/openvenues/libpostal/releases/download/v1.0.0/parser.tar.gz and decompress them into c:\libpostal